 There is some clinical evidence that heart transplants can be successful in patients with GACI, without recurrence of calcification.
 Heart transplant for individuals with GACI has occurred in at least 3 known cases.
 In 2017 a patient with GACI received a successful heart transplant in the United States.

 For patients with ARHR2, there are some surgical options available if treatment with medication was not started soon enough or did not produce the desired results.
-The two surgical options to correct the bone deformities caused by ARHR2 are eight plate surgery or osteotomy.
+The two surgical options to correct the bone deformities caused by ARHR2 are eight-plate surgery or osteotomy.
 Read more here.

-In at least one case, surgery was successfully performed to remove the periarticular calcification of a patient with GACI to improve range of motion and function of the joint.
+In at least one case, surgery was successfully performed to remove the periarticular calcification of a patient with GACI to improve the range of motion and function of the joint.